SCOPE-MOVE evidence explorer for method selection

 Harmonisation

-Model names are harmonised from the prior-publication field by extracting author-year model tokens and normalising spelling variants such as van Hees / vanHees and algorithm wording.
+Model names are harmonised from the prior-publication field by extracting author-year model tokens and normalising spelling variants and algorithm wording.
 Hildebrand 2014 and Hildebrand 2017 cutpoint references are combined because many external validations cite those cutpoints together.

 Evidence rows